Artemis-was-taken/oasis/README.md

 # Oasis
-Oasis is an automatically updating proxy bookmarklet using the Utopia frontend.
+Oasis is an automatically updating proxy bookmarklet using the Utopia Unblocker.

 # Bookmarklet Code to Copy
 I'll put it here once it functions